 An effective opening statement is concise and powerful.
 It should contain a courteous greeting, a brief introduction, a permission statement to proceed with the call, and a compelling value proposition.

-Engagement/Qualification questions
+Engagement/qualification questions

 Objection management